 How to align the Travel Lens on your phone

 Let’s start by going over how to properly attach the Travel Lens to your phone using the universal clip.
 Remove your Travel Lens from the Travel Pouch and take off the Lens Cap.
 With your thumb and index finger, open the Travel Lens using the clip and place it on your phone's selfie camera or rear camera.
-If your phone has two rear cameras, use the Travel Lens on the wide angle camera (not the portrait or telephoto camera).
-On iPhones this is the camera closest to the corner.
+If your phone has two rear cameras, use the Travel Lens on the wide-angle camera (not the portrait or telephoto camera).
+On iPhones, this is the camera closest to the corner.

 The best way to ensure lens alignment is to stare directly into the lens and align the inner circle of the Travel Lens to your phone lens.
-Once aligned, go the your camera app and inspect the image.
+Once aligned, go to your camera app and inspect the image.
 You’ll notice you're capturing a lot more through your camera and it looks much more realistic and comparable to what your eye sees.
 When inspecting the image, pay attention to the four edges of your phone screen.
 When the Travel Lens is properly aligned, there shouldn’t be any dark areas in any of the corners.
 Make small adjustments to the lens position to get it to be just right.

 Still seeing dark spots in the corner(s) of your phone?
 This might be because your phone case is too thick.
 To ensure optimal photos and videos quality, the Travel Lens needs to be as close as possible to your actual phone camera.
 Generally, thinner style phone cases work well with the Travel Lens.
 To test if your existing phone case is too thick, remove your phone case and mount the Travel Lens without your case to see how the image compares.